-Texas law provides strong protections against unauthorized access, misuse, or exposure of personal information.
-Whether it’s unauthorized surveillance, sharing private details, or using someone’s identity without consent, these actions can lead to serious legal consequences.
+Texas law provides strong safeguards against unauthorized intrusion, misuse, or exposure of private information.
+Whether it involves surveillance, sharing sensitive details, or using someone’s identity without consent, these actions can lead to legal consequences.
+Depending on the situation, victims may pursue civil claims for compensation, and in some cases, offenders may also face criminal charges.

 What Is Invasion of Privacy in Texas?